exercism/bash/concepts/commands-and-arguments/introduction.md

 We will talk more about globs later.

 Did you notice that there are several spaces between `a` and `b`, and only one between `b` and `c`?
-Also, notice that the files that were created by touch are no different than the first time.
 The amount of whitespace between arguments does not matter!
-This is important to know.
 For example:

 ```bash